Helpline and Online Services

 Privacy and Confidentiality

-Offering this wide range of methods of contact means that you can choose to get in touch in the most convenient manner for you.
+Offering a wide range of methods of contact means that you can choose to get in touch in the most convenient manner for you.
 Please be aware that some of the methods of contact are more secure than others and that in order to ensure your privacy online, we recommend that you use an encrypted method when discussing any sensitive material.
 We also recommend that when you contact us you do so do in private place and at a time where you will not be overheard or interrupted.

 All the personally identifying information you give us will be kept confidential within our organisation unless: